nachtvlinder/SeeMyHouse/README.md

 ### What
-A backend and interface for rendering a 3D model of a house at given coordinates.
+A backend and interface for rendering a 3D model of a house at given coordinates in the area of Bruges, Belgium.

 Extras, pending further inspiration, will be listed here.